silicia-apps/sio/README.md

 app.component.html

-Once this is done, it is necessary to modify the app.component.html file by inserting the main component of SIO or the sio-app component
+Once this is done, it is necessary to modify the app.component.html file by inserting the main component of SIO or the sio-app component for bootstrap framework

 <sio-app></sio-app>